Twisted Bilayer Graphene IV. Exact Insulator Ground States and Phase Diagram: Kinetic Term Perturbation to the Ground States

+namely, $e^{i\beta S^{z0}/2}$ maps the state with angles $\gamma_\pm$ to a different (but degenerate) state with angles $\gamma_\pm-\beta$.
+In fact, as shown in Tab. \ref{Tab-little}, such states with $|\nu_C|< 4-|\nu|$ still have multiple U(1) remaining symmetry groups, but these U(1) are combination of valley and spin rotations, instead of pure valley U(1)$_V$ rotations.

-In particular, due to the nonchiral interaction terms, the state with the lowest $|\nu_C|$ at a fixed filling $\nu$ is the lowest (see Eq.~\ref{seq-E1-nc}).
-We note that the $\nu=\nu_C=0$ state we find here agrees with the K=IVC state in Ref. \cite{bultinck_ground_2020}, while the other states we find here are new and have not been discussed in the literature.
+Due to the nonchiral interaction energy (see Eq.~\ref{seq-E1-nc}), the state with the lowest $|\nu_C|$ at a fixed filling $\nu$ is the lowest, and will be the ground state of filling $\nu$.
+We note that the $\nu=0,\pm2$, $\nu_C=0$ states we find here agree with the K-IVC state proposed in Ref.~\cite{bultinck_ground_2020} at $\nu=0,\pm2$.

-\subsection{Another viewpoint: nonchiral perturbation to the (first) chiral-nonflat ground states}
+\subsection{Another viewpoint: nonchiral perturbation to the (first) chiral-nonflat limit}

-As an alternative to the study of the nonchiral-nonflat ground states, we can treat the nonchiral interaction terms as perturbation to the chiral-nonflat Chern insulator states we found in Eq. (\ref{eq-Psi-nu-nuC2}).
-This will lead to the same lowest state as the in-plane valley polarized state as given by Eq. (\ref{eq-Psi-nc-nf}) (see also Eq. (\ref{seq-Psi-nc-nf0})).
-To see this, we consider the following valley rotated state by
+As an alternative to the study of the nonchiral-nonflat ground states, we can treat the nonchiral interaction terms as perturbation to the chiral-nonflat Chern insulator states we found in Eq.~(\ref{eq-Psi-nu-nuC2}).
+Here we assume $w_0<t$, so $w_0$ can be viewed as a perturbation to the approximate eigenstates in the chiral-nonflat limit.
+As we will show in this section, this will lead to the same lowest state as that given by Eq.~(\ref{eq-Psi-nc-nf}) (see also Eq.~(\ref{seq-Psi-nc-nf0})).